 Non-Emergency Crime Reporting: 311

 What is Suspicious?

-Some things occur which arouse suspicion and which the police should know about.
+Some things occur that arouse suspicion and that the police should know about.
 If you see any activity that catches your attention that you think may be out of the ordinary, it is probably suspicious.
 Call 911 immediately to report the suspicious activity.
 The following are some examples of suspicious activities:

 Person going door-to-door in a residential area, especially if one or more persons go to the rear of the residence: Possible burglary suspects or trespassers.